 We also tried an app called Word Dictionary which unfortunately wasn't helpful.
 At all.
 It translates the Japanese very literally so would come up with things such as "bright fat child", "ulcers" or "muffled rooster" which whilst amusing are unhelpful.
 We actually learnt that the former is the very literal translation for a type of red fish egg but unless you understand all of these meanings in advance the app won't get you very far.

-Another thing I did was get in touch with some people who are vegans living in Japan.
+Another thing I did before my trip was get in touch with some people who are vegans living in Japan.
 This is always one of my top travel tips, seek out vegans living wherever you're travelling to.
 They'll have the most up to date info and, in this case, far superior label reading skills.
 How you connect with them is up to you, you could follow them on Instagram or Twitter, read their blogs or go as far as dropping them an e-mail.
 A quick google search of "vegan" and wherever you're visiting will help you find people as will hashtags like #veganjapan #veganbrighton etc on Instagram.

 Before travelling to Japan I'd heard that there is a convenience store on every corner, especially in Tokyo, and I have to say that this isn't exaggerated at all!
 Sometimes there were three or four right in one spot.
 Convenience store snacks were one of the things I spent a lot of time researching as eating out for every meal isn't always practical or financially viable.